카테고리 없음

 Autopoiesis and Theory of Lifelines

-seeks to transcend the dichotomies surrounding nature and nurture, gene and environment, determinism and freedom through the plasticity of the living organism.
-Its self-construction refers to autopoiesis, a central phenomenon of all life, whose capacity is autonomously to create, sustain, and evolve itself.[8]
+Likewise, Steven Rose integrates the notion of autopoiesis into his science of lifelines.
+He seeks to transcend traditional dichotomies—such as nature versus nurture, gene versus environment, and determinism versus freedom—by emphasizing the plasticity of living organisms.
+This self-construction, which refers to autopoiesis, is a central characteristic of all life, reflecting the organism’s autonomous capacity to create, sustain, and evolve itself.[8]

 [1] Luhmann, Die neuzeitlichee Wissenschaften und die Phänomenologie, 47.